adventuring/ChaosFight/Source/StyleGuide.md

 - **Inline very small subroutines** directly into calling code when appropriate

+### The 20-Byte Rule for Far Calls

+**CRITICAL**: Routines smaller than 20 bytes should NOT be far-called across banks.
+Far calls incur 15-20 bytes of overhead (bank switch, BS_jsr, BS_return scaffolding), which often exceeds the routine size itself.

+**Rule**: If a routine is **strictly less than 20 bytes** and is far-called, it should be:
+1. **Inlined** at every call site if it's a simple helper (one-liner or trivial)
+2. **Made local** by creating a local copy in each consumer bank if it needs to be shared but is too small for far-call overhead

+**Examples**:
+- `SetGameScreenLayout` (11 bytes, 5 call sites): Inlined at all call sites
+- `DeactivatePlayerMissiles` (16 bytes, 1 call site): Inlined at call site
+- `UrsuloAttack` (18 bytes, 1 call site): Inlined as tail call to `PerformMeleeAttack`
+- `StartGuard` (20 bytes, 1 call site): Inlined at call site

+**Rationale**: Wasting more ROM on the trampoline than on the actual routine defeats the purpose of code sharing.
+Inlining small routines saves ROM and improves performance by eliminating bank switch overhead.

 **Acceptable grouping examples:**

 - `SpriteLoader.bas`: Contains multiple sprite loading functions